LeijaSa/count-darts-results/README.md

 ## Setup

-To run this project, install it locally using npm: npm install & npm start for server and api
+To run this project, install it locally using npm

+Terminal: npm start for server and api